mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 ## Building the Vector Class

-To wrap everything, we'll write a class encapsulating a 2D vector (thanks to [hump.vector](https://github.com/vrld/hump/blob/master/vector.lua) for much of the code).
+To wrap everything up, we'll write a class encapsulating a 2D vector (thanks to [hump.vector](https://github.com/vrld/hump/blob/master/vector.lua) for much of the code).
 It's too large to put here, but you can see the full code at gist #1055480.
 I've positioned all the stuff to do with metatables first in the file, as that's the most important stuff.
 (Be warned, this may be a bit confusing if you've never encountered Object-Oriented Programming before.)

 {% highlight lua %}
 Vector = {}